RateCity.com.au

 Winner = Afterpay for simplicity but credit cards for building credit history.

 In terms of simplicity in the application process, Afterpay comes out on top.
-Card providers ask customers to jump through a lot more hoops to be approved for credit, however this is for good reason.
+Card providers ask customers to jump through more hoops to be approved for credit, though this is for good reason.

 Cards have become more heavily regulated and therefore stricter about which customers they approve in the last few years.
 This has been to reduce the number of Aussies falling into debt through the easy-access of credit cards, particularly ones with higher-than-needed credit limits.
 Meanwhile, getting approval for Afterpay can be as simple as downloading the app or signing up on the website if you’re over 18 and have a bank account.

 However, this may all be changing soon, with Australia’s Federal Government making moves to increase regulation of the BNPL sector.
-It is expected that by the end of 2023, BNPL services will be considered credit products under the Credit Act, and will need to comply with Responsible Lending Obligations and hold Australian Credit Licences.
+If the proposed legislation passes parliament, BNPL services will be considered credit products under the Credit Act, and will need to comply with Responsible Lending Obligations and hold Australian Credit Licences.
 This could mean that signing up to Afterpay or similar BNPL services in the future may require a credit check, as well as providing more details of your personal finances.

 Credit card providers will also perform hard credit checks on applicants.
 A rejected application may not directly hurt your credit score, but making multiple applications over a short period can make you appear ‘credit hungry’ to a lender, making it harder to get approval.
 Multiple rejected credit applications may hurt your credit score, limiting your ability to access other financial products in the future.